 Despite the many complex problems in the fight against food insecurity, local organizations are working to end this issue.
 From food pantries designed with older adults in mind to community-driven partnerships bridging service gaps, the final chapter of “Broken Bread” highlights the people and organizations working to ensure that no senior in the Texas Panhandle goes to bed hungry.

-“Broken Bread: Examining Senior Food Insecurity in the Texas Panhandle,” will premiere at 7 p.m. on Thursday, April 3 on Panhandle PBS and the Panhandle PBS YouTube Channel.
+“Broken Bread: Examining Senior Food Insecurity in the Texas Panhandle,” premiered on April 3, 2025 on Panhandle PBS and the Panhandle PBS YouTube Channel.
 Following the series premiere, Panhandle PBS will continue a multifaceted media effort through 2025 including animated content, video diaries and more.

 Support for “Broken Bread: Examining Senior Food Insecurity in the Texas Panhandle” is provided by the Mary E. Bivins Foundation.